voyageeyewear/goeye/FRESH_BUILD_CHANGES.md

 - ✅ All fixes properly applied
 - ✅ Optimized for production

-**Your Eyejack app is now ready with perfect rupee symbol display!** 🎉
+**Your Goeye app is now ready with perfect rupee symbol display!** 🎉

 ---